 According to the ADDIE model, the first thing you should do when you’re handed a new training project is a detailed analysis.
 What do you need to analyze?
 Three of the most critical analyses carried out by instructional designers are:

 Training Needs Analysis: This should be the first type of analysis you complete because it identifies whether the training is needed at all.
-This analysis identifies what performance improvements are expected and how they will be measured, which is critical in identifying whether training has been successful.
+This analysis identifies what performance improvements are expected and how they’ll be measured, which is critical in identifying whether training has been successful.
 Read more: How to Do an E-Learning Needs Analysis.

 Task Analysis: Now that you know what your course is about and who will be taking it, it’s time to take a close look at the specific processes and tasks you’ll be training learners on by breaking them down into step-by-step chunks.
 Read more: How to Do a Task Analysis Like a Pro.

-Once you’ve completed these analyses, you have a much better idea of the who, what, where, and why of your e-learning.
-A good idea is to compile these findings into your first deliverable: a project plan.
+Once you’ve completed these analyses, you will have a much better idea of the who, what, where, and why of your e-learning.
+As a next step, it’s a good idea to compile these findings into your first deliverable: a project plan.
 Read more: How to Plan E-Learning Courses Like a Pro.

 Once you’ve got your blueprint for your course, you’re ready to jump into the fun part: development!